 Wouldn’t it be great if your backup plugin automatically took an update of your plugins and themes for you, every time you performed an update in the WordPress dashboard?
 That’s exactly what this add-on does.
 Whenever you update a plugin or theme or WordPress, it performs a backup of the existing plugins (if updating a plugin) and themes (if updating a theme) and your database (always).
 So you can update with piece of mind – and if something goes wrong, then you can roll back instantly.
 Read more about it here; or click on the screenshots on the left to see how simple it is.

-From UpdraftPlus 1.9.33 onwards (release due: early December 2014), this plugin also performs a second function: it takes automatic backups when WordPress performs an automatic background update (as it does, for example, with critical security updates, since WordPress 3.7).
+This plugin also performs a second function: it takes automatic backups when WordPress performs an automatic background update (as it does, for example, with critical security updates, since WordPress 3.7).
 So, in case WordPress manages to break something when automatically updating, you will be covered.

 Your purchase will pay for itself in time saved very quickly - especially if you’d been in the habit of not making backups, and taking risks with your updates.